wazerstar/service-list-builder/README.md

 <img src="/assets/img/lists.png" width="1000">

-## Debugging Services

-Often while experimenting, some specific functionality might be broken after running the ``Services-Disable.bat`` script but works as intended after running the ``Services-Enable.bat`` script.
-If the functionality is still broken after enabling services, then the problem is not related to services.

-You need to find out what services are required for the functionality using the systematic methodology below.
-Once you have found which services are a dependency of the given functionality, you can update your ``lists.ini`` and/or ``Services-Disable.bat`` script.

 ## Restoring Services Offline

 If you are unable to boot or something goes completely wrong after running ``Services-Disable.bat`` for whatever reason, you can simply restore them offline by loading the registry hive and running the ``Services-Enable.bat`` script.
 This requires an already installed dual-boot, Windows recovery environment or Windows setup.